Cyclothone: Extinct species

 The oldest species yet to be named in the genus is discovered from the Middle Miocene deposits of Honshu Island, Japan.
 Other unnamed species are also known from Pliocene and Pleistocene deposits of Italy.
+Microfossils of indeterminate species in marine sediments sampled from the Southern Ocean extend records of the genus back to the earliest Eocene, around 55.6 million years ago.